About the author

 Last Updated

-Getting your film in front of the right audience can make all the difference.
+Getting your film in front of the right audience can shape everything that follows—distribution opportunities, press attention, and long-term creative partnerships.

 ESSENCE Film Festival

-The ESSENCE Film Festival in New Orleans, Louisiana, is in its fourth year.
+The ESSENCE Film Festival in New Orleans, Louisiana, is in its fifth year.

 Presented in collaboration with Essence Studios, the festival is open to a wide range of submissions, from narrative features to animation and even podcasts.

-Deadline entry fee: The entry fee for this film festival is $50 (standard).
+Deadline entry fee: $50 (standard).
 Discount available for FilmFreeway Gold Members.

 Asian American International Film Festival

 The Asian American International Film Festival has been running since the 1970s.
-The 2025 edition of this BIPOC film festival will be hybrid, featuring both in-person and VOD screenings.
+For the past few years, this BIPOC film festival has been presented as a hybrid event, featuring both in-person and VOD screenings.

-Deadline entry fee: For narrative and documentary features, the fees are $38 (Earlybird), $48 (Regular), and $65 (Extended).
+Deadline entry fee: For narrative and documentary features, the fees are $50 (Earlybird), $70 (Regular), and $90 (Late).
 Discounts are available for other film categories, as well as for students and FilmFreeway Gold Members.

 BlackStar Film Festival

-The Oscar and BAFTA-qualifying BlackStar Film Festival prioritizes work “that is experimental in its aesthetics, content, and form.”
+The Oscar and BAFTA-qualifying BlackStar Film Festival, presented by BlackStar Projects, prioritizes work “that is experimental in its aesthetics, content, and form.”
 Black, Brown, and Indigenous filmmakers are invited to submit their work.

-Deadline entry date: Submissions for the 2026 edition are not yet open, but February 1, 2025 (Earlybird), March 1, 2025 (Preferred), and April 1, 2025 (Late) were the previous deadlines.
+Deadline entry date: Submissions for 2026 are closed, but 2027 submissions are expected to open in January 2027.
 Follow BlackStar Film Festival to keep up with the film festival.

 Deadline entry fee: $25 (Earlybird), $35 (Preferred), $45 (Late).
 Discounts are available for students and FilmFreeway Gold Members.